JasonDube/HEIDIC_V3/DOCS/HEIDIC/HEIDIC_VS_CPP.md

 ### ❌ HEIDIC is NOT for:

-- Scripting game logic (use Lua, Python, or a visual scripting system)
+- Lightweight scripting (use Lua, Python, or a visual scripting system for modding)
-- Writing gameplay code that runs on top of an engine
+- User-generated content scripting (HEIDIC requires compilation)
-- Modding or user-generated content scripting
+- Rapid prototyping where interpreted languages are more suitable

 ## Performance Comparison